UD-CISC374/type-warrior/egdd.md

 ## Elevator Pitch

 You are a warrior in a dangerous world with enemies abound.
-You will use your typing knowledge to traverse each battlefield and deliver a multitude of attacks and defenses to your enemies to emerge victorious or perish along the way.
+You will use your typing knowledge to survive each enemy wave of attacks and deliver a multitude of attacks and defenses to your enemies to emerge victorious or perish along the way.

 ## Influences (Brief)